KARWorkshop/KAR-Gecko-ASM/CT_CustomInput/README.md

 - Press Y To Bring Up Stats || Brings up stats in a CT match

 - X And Y Cycle Ability Costumes || cycles the abiltiies with X and Y

+- LR No Jump Or Charge || disables L and R from jumping and charging

+- DPad No Move || disables using the D Pad to move